 Knit the Rose Wedge shawl or crochet the Byzantine ... either of these stunning shawls will turn heads ... and the e-pattern is FREE with purchase of HiKoo's Rylie yarn.
-In honor of Mother’s Day, we are featuring the hand-dyed Power Pink colorway with a donation to Breast Cancer Research through the end of May!
+We are featuring the amazing hand-dyed Power Pink colorway for both shawls ... knit or crochet ... you choose!

 The mission of the Breast Cancer Research Foundation (BCRF) is to prevent and cure breast cancer by advancing the world's most promising research.
 BCRF is the highest rated breast cancer organization in the U.S. with 91% of all donations going to research and awareness programs.

-With your help, we were able to donate $210 to the BCRF on Mother's Day.
-The donation was matched dollar for dollar bringing the total donation amount to $420!
-Thanks to all who helped us donate.
+With your help, we were able to donate $345 to the BCRF.
+In addition, part of the donation was matched dollar for dollar bringing the total donation to $555!
+A sincere Thank You to all who helped us give!

 Knit the Rose Wedge Shawl